 For emergency purposes, students are encouraged to use the school's office phone located at the front desk of the main office.
 Students may possess cellular phones but may not use them during class time without expressed teacher permission.
-Cellular phones are not permitted to be used in the hallways or bathrooms at any time.

 Students are not allowed to record or take pictures of any conversation, school activity, conference, or classroom presentation without the prior consent of all parties involved.
 California Education Code 51512 prohibits students from audio and video recording, as well as photographing, any classroom activities without the prior consent of the teacher.
 Any student violating this section shall be subject to appropriate disciplinary action.